-Kitchen space saves – appliances and gadgets for small kitchens
+Kitchen space saves: smart gadgets to maximise small kitchens

 You could fit a chopping board or draining rack over the top, or slot in a colander for straining vegetables.
 Some systems even offer an ice bucket for chilling drinks – fill it with ice, add a bottle of fizz, and toast an excellent design decision.

 Why have a kettle hogging precious space on the worktop, when you could switch out your mixer tap for one that also dispenses boiling water?
-An all-in-one design will typically deliver steaming, hot and cold water from one spout, and in some cases, filtered or even sparkling cold water, too.
+An all-in-one best boiling water tap will typically deliver steaming, hot and cold water from one spout, and in some cases, filtered or even sparkling cold water, too.

 Most can be easily retrofitted into your sink or worktop in place of the existing tap.
 However, you’ll need to find space in the cupboard beneath for a water tank.
 These range in size between two and five litres, but if you’re really short on space, Franke’s Minerva 3-in-1 tap has a tank designed to sit neatly behind a standard 150mm cabinet plinth.

 Style wise, there’s lots of choice, too.
-InSinkErator’s contemporary 3IN1 tap (above) is available in seven finishes, including copper and black, and Perrin & Rowe is the go-to brand for traditional steaming water taps.
+InSinkErator’s contemporary 3IN1 tap is available in seven finishes, including copper and black, and Perrin & Rowe is the go-to brand for traditional steaming water taps.

 If you’ve ever had a dishwasher, you probably won’t ever want to be without one.
 And if you haven’t, trust us, the time and arguments it saves are reason enough to squeeze one in.
 No matter how small your kitchen.

 Small, six-place-setting freestanding tabletop dishwashers can help keep the tiniest kitchen organized.
 Pull-out dishdrawers like the one above are pricey, but will give your kitchen added wow factor.
 Or you could look to manufacturers like Neff, who offer compact 45cm tall dishwashers that can be built in seamlessly next to your oven.
+All are invaluable kitchen space savers worth investing in, especially for busy households.

 Just remember, if you do choose a super-compact dishwasher, you will still need to connect it to a water supply and waste as you would a full-size design.